xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 The first thing you need to do after booting up the Steam Deck is to enter the Desktop.
 To do this, hit the "Steam" button on the Steam Deck, and scroll down through the menu until you hit the "Power" setting.
 Then, select the "Switch to Desktop" option.

-One the desktop is brought up, click on the Steam Deck logo in the lower-left corner to bring up what is essentially the Steam Deck's equivalent of the Windows "Start" menu.
+One the desktop is brought up, click on the Steam Deck logo in the lower-left corner of the desktop to bring up what is essentially the Steam Deck's equivalent of the Windows "Start" menu.
 On the left column, select the "System" option, and then select "Konsole" on the right column.
 You can also type in "Konsole" in the search bar.

 A terminal will appear.
 I know, a terminal can be intimidating to anyone who has never used one before.
 But there's only a handful of commands you need to send to enable SSH.
 Once the terminal appears, either plug in a Keyboard or hit the "Steam" button + X to bring up the virtual keyboard, and we're ready to start.